gvwilson/thirdbit/src/fiction/bear/index.md

 The prince waited another heartbeat for her to go on.
 When she didn't, he nodded.
 "All right," he promised.
-"Our secret."
+"It'lls stay our secret."

 </section>
 <section markdown="1">